-How will results from the CMAS assessments help my child:
+How will results from the state assessments help my child?

-- CMAS results provide information that shows what your child has been learning and practicing in their classroom, and how well they are connecting with classroom instruction. - CMAS results for your whole school let you know how well your school is teaching all students. - Results provide you and other families in your community with information about how local schools are meeting the needs of all students. - The results let you check your child's progress toward completing high school ready for a career or college.
+- Results provide information that shows what your child has been learning and practicing in their classroom and how well they are connecting with classroom instruction. - Results for your whole school let you know how well your school is teaching all students. - Results provide you and other families in your community with information about how local schools are meeting the needs of all students. - The results let you check your child's progress toward completing high school ready for a career or college.